stolostron/library-go/docs/applier.md

 		return nil, nil, err
 	}
 ```
-The crds contains a `[][]byte` (non-sorted) of all yamls found in `klusterlet/crds` directory and sub-directory using the provided config.
+The crds contains a `[][]byte` (non-sorted) of all yaml files found in `klusterlet/crds` directory and sub-directory using the provided config.

-### Example 4: Generate a sorted list of yamls based using all templates in a given directory
+### Example 4: Generate a sorted list of yaml files based using all templates in a given directory

 ```
 	values := struct {